 Each type of fiber has some behavior for WDM operation which will result in restrictions for this type of operation.
 These restrictions have a direct impact on system performance, limiting the transmission capacity or decreasing the extent of linkages.

-As the reader note: It is not easy to set up Data Centers nor it is Cheap!!!
+As the reader note: It is not easy to set up a Data Center nor it is Cheap!!!

 If it is the dream of your life, Go Ahead!!!